 Mint Stamps -Prices for regular issues are based on reported stamp shipments and usage as reported by the Mexican post office.
-Reported Mint quantities, which were sold to dealers in 1889, have been reduced by those which were pen cancelled, those which were Redirected to other districts, those which were made into Habilitado issues.
-Also, most mint stamps had their gum removed and were Cancelled To Order (CTO) by dealers because Mexican collectors preferred used stamps due to the high humidity there.
+Reported Mint quantities, which were sold to dealers in 1889, have been reduced by those which were pen cancelled, those which were Redirected to other districts, and those which were made into Habilitado issues.
+Also, most mint stamps had their gum removed and were Cancelled To Order (CTO) by dealers because Mexican collectors preferred used stamps.
 While the quantities of each of these uses of mint stamps is unknown, assumptions were made based on the mint quantities available.
 As a result of these practices it is estimated that up to 32% of the regular issues no longer exist in mint condition.
 These stamps can be identified by a reported quantity of 9 stamps (Quantities can be seen by clicking on the stamp image).
 Note that few mint stamps were bought directly from the post office by collectors since they had little use for domestic mail, so, no additional supplies were assumed from this source.
 Habilitado and Redirected quantities are based on the quantities returned from the various source districts.
 Prices are based on the return quantities available since no records were kept on these, with used prices assumed as twice those for unused based on typical relative quantities of known stamps with small printings.

-The mint pricing is divided into two categories.
-Mint NH/H represents mint stamps which have original gum; they are priced at twice the Mint- NG or mint stamps with no gum.

-Mint stamps with no gum represents the bulk of the mint stamps because the gum was removed to prevent them from sticking.
-The Mint- NG are the basis for the pricing based on quantities sold to dealers.
-The Mint NH/H prices are set at twice the Mint-NG prices since they are extremely rare.
+Mint stamps with no gum represents the bulk of the mint stamps since the gum was removed because of collector preference.
+The MINT(NG) are the standard for the pricing based on quantities returned and then sold to dealers.
+The Mint hinged and never hinged prices are twice the MINT(NG) prices since they are extremely rare.

-Error Stamps - No pricing was provided for the printing errors because, with a few exceptions, it is not known how many of each printing varieties and errors exist, albeit it is unlikely that any exceed 100 printed.
-In the case of the extensive number of Mexico City errors, it is likely that many of these are printers waste which was sold with all the remainder stamps.
+Error Stamps & Other Varieties - No pricing was provided for the printing errors because, with a few exceptions, it is not known how many of each printing varieties and errors exist, albeit it is unlikely that any exceed 100 printed.
+In the case of the extensive number of Mexico City errors, it is also likely that many of these are printers waste which was sold with all the remainder stamps.
 Pricing for these items will be reported as it develops, i.e. if used copies of these errors come to light.
-For now, assume a price equal to the price of the regular issue plus $25.
+For now, assume a price equal to the price of the regular issue, mint or used, plus $25.